jperals/colors-of-twitter/README.md

 npm run process

 # Finally!
-Draw a map with the processed data.
+Draw a map with the processed data:

+# - As a PNG image
-npm run draw
+npm run png

+# - As GeoJSON
+npm urn geojson

 ```